-The following is a list of scholarships, fellowships, and grants for LGBTQ and allied students at both the undergraduate and graduate-level.
+The following is a list of scholarships, fellowships, and grants for LGBTQ and allied students at both the undergraduate and graduate levels.
 This list is not exhaustive.
-If you're aware of student scholarships that we don't have listed, tell us about it!
+If you're aware of student scholarships that we don't have listed, tell us about them!

 If the information about a scholarship is incorrect, please email email@example.com.

 Did you get a scholarship you found here?
 Let us know!